 Dental crowns are available in a wide variety of materials, including gold and metal blends; however, many patients prefer porcelain tooth-coloured options.
 Porcelain crowns are durable and blending naturally amongst existing teeth.

 The Dental Crown Procedure

+In the right hands, the process of having a dental crown placed is completely painless.
 Patient comfort is important to us.
-Dr Georgia Sheahan, Dr Kristine El-Atem and Dr Darius Khadembaschi approach dentistry with a gentle and compassionate chairside manner.
+Dr Georgia Sheahan, Dr Brodie Hawker, Dr Darius Khadembaschi and Dr Louise McCallum approach dentistry with a gentle and compassionate chairside manner.
 For patients who feel anxious regarding their procedure, we offer nitrous oxide sedation.

-After administering the anaesthetic, your dentist will remove all decay, bacteria, and damaged tooth structure and take an impression for the fabrication of a custom dental crown.
+After administering the anaesthetic, your dentist will remove all decay, bacteria, and damaged tooth structure and take a 3D scan for the fabrication of a custom dental crown.
 To protect the tooth in the meantime, we will place a temporary crown.

 When the final restoration arrives, our dentist will permanently bond it to the tooth and make any necessary adjustments for a comfortable fit.

 Dental crowns require the same care as natural teeth – brushing, flossing, and regular dental cleanings will help you get the most out of your dentistry.

 Dental Bridges Close the Gap left from a Missing Tooth